From Field to Fork

 Student workload

-The student's total work volume is 135 hours, of which 97 hours of independent studies, 17 hours of hybrid education and 21 hours of contact teaching.
+The student's total work volume is 135 hours, of which 100 hours of independent studies, 16 hours of online education and 19 hours of contact teaching at student restaurant Prikka.
 Contact teaching in Prikka requires attendance in accordance with the schedule.

 Further information